cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

 ### meta-GGA functionals

-Unfortunately, meta-GGAs can be difficult to work with, and often give convergence problems.
-For this reason they are not widely used.
+Unfortunately, meta-GGAs can be difficult to work with, and often give convergence problems due to numerical instabilities (e.g. in low electron density regions) [1].
+For this reason they are not widely used, at least not with quantum-ESPRESSO.
 Nonetheless for completeness we try one meta-GGA here, the TPSS (Tao–Perdew–Staroverov–Scuseria) functional for which a pseudopotential for C is available (at https://nninc.cnf.cornell.edu/dd_search.php?frmxcprox=&frmxctype=TPSS&frmspclass=).
 In this case the XC functional must be defined explicitly:
    ```